tapis-project/pods_service/README.md

 	- There's some permissions issues, for example, nothing can execute entry.sh when it's mounted.
 Config things as well.

+# How to use.
+This repository, it's Makefile, and any scripts expects an installed and running instance of Minikube along with a true install of kubectl.
+This allows for deployment templating, deployment, and cleaning up along with some dev tools and special operations using the variables located in the makefile.

+## Minikube installation
+Our local development environment relies on running everything using Minikube.
+The minikube installation guide is below.
+Additionally, we want to use kubectl to manage the minikube instance.
+Note: Minikube does have a kubectl instance, we want a system wide kubectl though, so that guide is below.

+#### Steps:
+1. Install minikube
+    - Setup guide is here: https://minikube.sigs.k8s.io/docs/start/
+2. Install kubectl system wide
+	- Setup guide is here: https://kubernetes.io/docs/tasks/tools/install-kubectl-linux
+	- Note: `snap install kubectl --classic` is the simplest method if it is available to you.

 ## Makefile

-Makefile for this repository that expects minikube, but allows for deployment templating, deploy, and cleaning up along with some dev tools and special operations using the variables located in the makefile and callable with `make vars`.
-Descriptions of the vars are in the Makefile.
+This repository relies on a Makefile to build, deploy, template, and delete everything.
+The Makefile has a `make help` target, along with a `make vars` target to explain targets and vars set automatically.
+To change a particular variable, please go into `Makefile` and make the change by hand.

+**You must go into the Makefile and provide the service_password variable.**

 ```
 # Get all commands and descriptions with: